DanielMSussman/SurfaceVoronoi/README.md

 * A cmake-style build (cd build && cmake .. && make)
 * removing dependence on "Windows.h" header (and replacing all "GetTick" timing calls with a dependence on #include <chrono> instead)
+* making a new geodesicVoronoi.cpp file which uses TCLAP and acts as a simple interface to the library

 This was tested on Ubuntu 24.04.
 You'll need  to apt-get install libgmp, libmpfr, and libeigen-dev, and cmake install the CGAL headers.